MasterAcnolo/NF-API/ReadME.md

 # Disclaimer

 Made with AI.
-Because i don't already have the knoweledge to made it alone.
+Because i don't already have the knoweledge to made real functionnal endpoints.
 Am sorry for that.